githje/viya-on-eks/README.md

 mkdir -p /home/ec2-user/environment/viya-deploy/site-config/security
 ```

+At this point you need to decide which SAS licence (a.k.a the "deployment assets") you are intending to use.
+Only use one of the 2 options:

+* You can download the deployment assets provided by SAS
+* You can upload your own deployment assets to the Cloud9 workspace

+#### Using the SAS-provided deployment assets

 As a first step, we need to download the YAML templates provided by SAS.
 These deployment assets contain the SAS license, so they should be handled with care.
 For the workshop we've prepared a set of deployment assets which need to be downloaded first.
 The download is protected with a SSH key which is encrypted using gpg.

 ```shell